Information and rumours about Canon's EOS video systems, DSLR's and Video cameras

 With the launch of the EOS 5D mk2 in 2008, Canon put video functionality firmly into the EOS family of cameras, and the EF lenses they use.

-The EOD 1D C and C300 show the path the high end of the range is likely to follow, whilst the provision of on-sensor phase AF pixels for the EOS-M and 650D, along with 'silent' STM lenses point to where video functionality is becoming an integral part of the camera range.
+The EOD 1D C and C500 show the path the high end of the range is likely to follow, whilst the provision of on-sensor phase AF pixels for the EOS-M and 650D, split pixel AF for the 70D, and 'silent' STM lenses point to where video functionality is becoming an integral part of the camera range.

 Canon EOS Video

-This is a new page specifically addressing video related news and rumours related to Canon.
+This page specifically addresses video related news and rumours related to Canon.
 I'll add anything 'video' here.

 20th An interesting video interview [via CR] suggest that the C100 and 300 already have split pixels, and that the updates for AF do not involve a new sensor.